zkgoldsmith/H2O2-chirality/README.md

 ## Linking and using pre-installed XCrysDen

 I have copied over a pre-installed XCrysDen software package for you to do visualizations on the Della without any further installation.
-First add the following lines to your `~/.bashrc` file:
+First add the following lines to your Della `~/.bashrc` file:

 ```
 XCRYSDEN_TOPDIR=/home/zkg/Share/for-katrina/xcrysden-1.5.60-bin-semishared